5 Social Psychology Principles That Help You in Content Marketing

-One of our basic needs is to belong – for instance a group of people who share some of our ideas and thoughts about life.
-Once we are members, we may change our opinion or even behaviour depending on what others think or do to remain in the group.
+One of our basic needs is to belong – for instance, a group of people who share some of our ideas and thoughts about life.
+Once we are members, we may change our opinion or even behavior depending on what others think or do to remain in the group.

 Social proof or conformity makes our life easier as it allows us a cognitive shortcut.
 We assume that others know more about the situation than we do, so we follow their actions, even if it makes no sense, like Solomon Asch revealed in his experiment in 1951.

 Which means that the opinion of others, especially others in the same group as your target audience, is vital.
 So make what others think about your business front and center.
 Use reviews, testimonials, focus on the uniqueness of your brand and the positive experiences of the clients you worked with.
 Featured in the press or worked with great brands?
 Use the logos or link to the relevant magazines.
 In other words, show off what you’ve got!